ChrisKeefe/685Rust/notes.md

   - access using indexing: `let neg_one = arr[0];`
   - slice like so: `let all_inclusive_slice = &some_array[0..some_array.len()];`
   - Rust catches array overrun errors at runtime with "index out of bounds"

+## Complex Data types

+- Stored on the heap, subject to ownership rules
+- `String`, for example, is _literally_ a struct on the stack with a pointer to heap memory and length/capacity values
+- In `let x = String::from("hello"); let y = x;`, the _struct_ is copied and assigned to `y`, giving `y` a pointer to the value `hello` in memory.
+When this happens, x is _invalidated_, its values may not be borrowed, and it will not be freed (protecting us from double-free-ing the data).
+Rather than a `shallow copy`, then, this is called a `move`.

+### String literals

+- immutable, must be declared at compile time
+- stored on the stack
+- These may actually be primitive compounds?
+Not sure.

+### String

+- stored on the heap, memory is requested at runtime and must be returned
+- can be created from literals with `let s = String::from("some literal");`
+- mutable, e.g.: `s.push_str(" appended text");`
+- unlike a literal, `String` is _actually_ a struct holding a pointer, length and capacity values
+- the `String` _struct_ lives on the stack, but points to an address in heap memory

 ## Cargo